-Blogger, Arianna, has created a sumptuous, cosy space packed full of texture and warmth.
-The wool throw is from The Future Kept; art work from Desenio; and a selection of cushions including pretty pink ones.
+Blogger, Arianna, has created a sumptuous, cozy space packed full of texture and warmth.
+The wool throw is from The Future Kept; artwork from Desenio; and a selection of cushions including pretty pink ones.

 If you love the look of this pink and grey living room, go and have a look at these pastel decorating ideas for more ways to work candy hues into your home.

-13. Make a dark grey living room feel warm and cosy
+13. Make a dark grey living room feel warm and cozy

-If you opt for a darker, charcoal grey on your walls yet don’t want the living room to feel all doom and gloom, lighten the space by using white based art work.
-Include pops of colour through your soft furnishings and make the most of your cosy feel by adding layers of sheepskins for warmth and texture.
+If you opt for a darker, charcoal grey on your walls yet don’t want the living room to feel all doom and gloom, lighten the space by using white based artwork.
+Include pops of color through your soft furnishings and make the most of your cozy feel by adding layers of sheepskins for warmth and texture.

 14. Add texture to a grey living room for an on-trend look